Entities vs. Fields | Yext Hitchhikers Platform

 - Displayed on an Entity’s listing or Page

-- Used as a Direct Answer in Answers
+- Used as a direct answer in Search

 - Used as criteria for Advanced Filters or Saved Searches